 Under the "same conduct" analysis the government is forbidden from twice prosecuting an individual for the same criminal behavior, regardless of the actual evidence introduced during trial and regardless of the statutory elements of the offense.
 For example, this analysis has been applied to prevent prosecuting someone for vehicular homicide resulting from drunk driving, when the defendant had been earlier convicted for driving while under the influence of alcohol.
 The second prosecution would have been permitted had the state been able to prove the driver's negligence without proof of his intoxication.
 The U. S. Supreme Court applied this analysis for three years before abandoning it in 1993.
 However, the "same conduct" analysis is still utilized by some state courts interpreting their own constitutions and statutes.

 Double jeopardy is not a clear-cut concept and can be very complicated depending on your situation and the facts of your case.
 However, if it applies, it may very well determine the outcome in your case.
-Learn more about double jeopardy and how it can impact you by contacting a criminal defense lawyer in your area.
-You can talk to one today and receive a free evaluation of your legal situation.
+Learn more about double jeopardy and how it can impact you by contacting an experienced criminal defense lawyer in your area.